 History of the International Baccalaureate®

 The International Baccalaureate® (IB) was founded in Geneva, Switzerland in 1968 as a non-profit educational foundation.

 A group of talented, forward-thinking teachers at the International School of Geneva, with assistance from several other international schools, created the IB Diploma Programme.
-What started life as a single programme for internationally mobile students preparing for university, has today grown into four programmes for students aged 3 to 19.
+What started life as a single program for internationally mobile students preparing for university, has today grown into four programs for students aged 3 to 19.

 Although the first IB schools were predominantly private international schools, today over half of all IB World Schools are state schools.

-    IB programmes continue to encourage this international-mindedness in students and educators through the IB learner profile—a set of values that represent our mission and principles.
+IB programs continue to encourage this international-mindedness in students and educators through the IB learner profile—a set of values that represent our mission and principles.

 There are 830 schools in the United States that offer the Diploma Programme.

 "Diploma Programme Statistical Bulletin."
 Diploma Programme Statistical Bulletin.
 N.p., n.d.
 Web.
 19 Nov.
 2014.